DataDog/synthetics-test-automation-bitrise-step-run-tests/README.md

 ## Overview

 With the `synthetics-test-automation-bitrise-step-run-tests` step, you can run Synthetic tests during your Bitrise CI, ensuring that all your teams using Bitrise can benefit from Synthetic tests at every stage of the software lifecycle.

-This step uses the [Datadog CI Synthetics command][2].
+For more information on the available configuration, see the [`datadog-ci synthetics run-tests` documentation][2].

 ## Setup